bazilinskyy/coupled-sim/README.md

 const string driverTransformHeader = "pos_x;pos_y;pos_z;rot_x;rot_y;rot_z;blinkers;*distance*;vel_local_x;vel_local_y;vel_local_z;vel_local_smooth_x;vel_local_smooth_y;vel_local_smooth_z;vel_x;vel_y;vel_z;vel_smooth_x;vel_smooth_y;vel_smooth_z";
 ```

 **9.** Lastly, in the *TranslateBinaryLogToCsv* function under the ACTUAL DATA section.
-You need to add the distance variable again in the for-statement of the *numDriversThisFrame to retrieve the data, which in a few lines later is then added to the *line*.
+You need to add the distance variable again in the for-statement of the *numDriversThisFrame to retrieve the data, which is a few lines later is then added to the *line*.
 ```
 for (int i = 0; i < numDriversThisFrame; i++)
 {